xiaogouxo/PyIDM/readme.md

-Hanash is a general purpose multi-connections download manager based on python, it downloads general files, also support downloading videos, and playlists from youtube.
+Hanash is a general purpose multi-connections download manager based on python, it downloads general files, also support downloading videos, and playlists from youtube. <br>
 Developed in Python, based on "pyCuRL/curl", "youtube_dl", and designed by "PySimpleGUI"